aarctan/schedubuddy-web/README.md

 # Schedubuddy
-Thank you for using Schedubuddy.
-This project is still actively maintained, so please report any issues in this repository.
+Welcome to Schedubuddy.
+This project is still maintained, so please report any issues in this repo.
 #
 This is the webapp frontend developed for [schedubuddy](https://schedubuddy.com/)